product-os/katapult/README.md

 `--target`: Target name

 `--mode`: There are 3 valid values for mode:
-- interactive (default): When required values aren't available or valid an interactive prompt accepts user input.
+- interactive (default): When required values are not available or valid, prompt the user for input.
 - defensive: No action is taken when configuration validation errors occur.
 We fail with an informative error message.
-- aggressive: If configuration validation fails, we fallback to auto-generating the missing/invalid value.
+- aggressive: Automatically generates missing or invalid values when configuration validation fails.

 `--keyframe`: path to keyframe file, if available.
 Defaults to `./keyframe.yml`.

 `--service-format`: Service format for a component as: --service-format `<component>=<format>`.
-May be `image` or `build`.
-Defaults to `image`
+Format could be either 'image' (component will use a pre-built Docker image) or 'build' (component will build the Docker image from local sources).
+Defaults to image for all components.

 `--build-path`: build path for a component as: --build-path `<component>=<path>`.
 Defaults to `./component-name`